 The small river by the pool - geothermal colours

-The hot pool at Hveravellir is located in a warm stream and the temperature varies from 18.6 - 39.3 degrees C. The water in the intake pipe is much hotter though 80-90 degrees C, so let's be careful here.
+The hot pool at Hveravellir is located in a warm stream, and the temperature varies from 18.6 to 39.3 degrees C. The water in the intake pipe is much hotter, though 80-90 degrees C, so let's be careful here.

-A small dam was built in the stream back in 1950 and this wonderful hot pool was created.
-One of the perks of living on a volcanic island is to be able to soak in the many natural hot pools in nature.
+A small dam was built in the stream in 1950, creating this wonderful hot pool.
+One of the perks of living on a volcanic island is being able to soak in the many natural hot pools in nature.

 The beautiful Geothermal Area at Hveravellir